Compare

 Where TenantHub fits

 TenantHub gives each tenant a hub for messages, fix requests, rent reminders, manual tracking, and payment information.
-When you are ready, ACH collection turns on bank rent payments, autopay, receipts, and automatic payment tracking for a flat $4.99 per successful payment.
+When you are ready, ACH collection turns on bank rent payments, autopay, receipts, and automatic payment tracking for a up to $6.99 per successful payment.

 Start with a free tenant hub.
 Pay only when rent is successfully collected.